 Successful candidates will be notified by the end of July 2022.
 If you have not heard from us by the end of July, you should assume your application was unsuccessful.

 Scholarship Application Procedures

-You must apply for this scholarship via this on-line scholarship application.
+You must apply for this scholarship via the online application form

 For enquiries, please: